Retropharyngeal Abscess

 • Extension of infection into this space can arise from vertebral body osteomyelitis or a dental abscess.

-• Infectious: Cultures frequently reveal multiple organisms.
+• Infectious: Cultures often reveal multiple organisms.

 • The predominant organisms isolated include the following: